sindresorhus/got/readme.md

 ## Types

-Got has a set of handy types and interfaces available, so you can integrate Got with your TypeScript project seamlessly.
+Got exports some handy TypeScript types and interfaces.
+See the type definition for all the exported types.

 ### Got

-Typescript will automatically infer types for Got instances but in case you want to define something like dependencies you can import available types directly from `got`.
+TypeScript will automatically infer types for Got instances, but in case you want to define something like dependencies, you can import available types directly from Got.

 ```ts
 import {GotRequestMethod} from 'got';